-For most readers of this publication, it's no secret that the AC power coming out of your wall outlet is shockingly (pun intended) "dirty."
+For most readers of Enjoy the Music.com, it's no secret that the AC power coming out of your wall outlet is shockingly (pun intended) "dirty."
 In a perfect world, the AC power in your house should look like a perfectly smooth undistorted sine wave (when viewed on an oscilloscope).
 In reality, the AC can be corrupted with noise and distortion (dirty AC power looks pretty jagged and ugly on a scope).
 This noise can be heard as grain, "haze" and a general smearing or foreshortening of the sound field/stage, or can be seen as a reduction of the sharpness, color accuracy and detail of your video image.
 (Note: an audible 60-cycle hum or 120-cycle buzz in the system is the result of a grounding problem, which is not related to power line conditioning, and is a whole other subject that could be addressed in a separate article.)

 The power supplies in your audio/video components are supposed to block all that AC power noise, right?
 Well, not always.
 Some components do a better job at filtering this grunge than others.
-In addition, the voltage coming out of your wall socket can vary widely from the 120/240 volts you're supposed to be getting (supply voltages can vary in other countries).
+In addition, the voltage coming out of your wall socket can vary widely from the 120/240 Volts you're supposed to be getting (supply voltages can vary in other countries).

 How can this AC power corruption be dealt with for us to achieve optimum audio/video system performance?

 Standard lamp dimmers can be very noisy (to the point of causing a very audible buzz through an audio system), and at the least should be either turned off or turned all the way up when listening or viewing.